9 Bible Verses about Grief

 There is a time for everything, and a season for every activity under the heavens: a time to be born and a time to die, a time to plant and a time to uproot, a time to kill and a time to heal, a time to tear down and a time to build, a time to weep and a time to laugh, a time to mourn and a time to dance. – Ecclesiastes 3:1-4

 These verses are a reminder to us that in life we will go through a variety of circumstances.
 No one season, whether good or bad, lasts forever.
-When you’re going through good times, such a reminder sobers us to the reality that in our lives, and the lives of others, grief is a present or future possibility.
+When you’re going through good times, such a reminder sobers us to the reality that grief is a present or future possibility in our lives and others’ lives.
 If we are in a season of grief, this is a reminder that now may be a time to weep, but this too will not stay the case forever.
 A time to laugh shall come our way, in due season.

 Resting in God while grieving